Michigan GOP lawmakers pen letters to UMich, Gov. Whitmer over recent Chinese spying

 Congressman John Moolenaar, chair of the Select Committee on China, recently emphasized the dangers posed by Chinese Communist Party espionage, stating, “This case shows once again that CCP espionage can happen anywhere in America, and we must be vigilant.”

 As of now, the five individuals remain at large and are believed to have returned to China.
-U.S. authorities have stated that the individuals will be arrested should they come into contact with US authorities.
+U.S. authorities have stated that the individuals will be arrested should they come into contact with American law enforcement.

 Campus Reform has contacted the University of Michigan for comment.
 This article will be updated accordingly.